How to winterize hostas in 6 super simple steps

 (Image credit: Alamy)

-Hostas are highly durable and are one of the best shade plants.
-Hostas are able to thrive in zones 3 through 8 which makes them perfect for a wide range of gardens.
-As herbaceous perennials hostas will die back in the fall and then re-appear the following spring.
+Hostas are often thought of as one of the best shade plants.
+They can grow and thrive in US hardiness zones 3 through 8 which makes them perfect for a wide range of gardens.

-There are no specific steps that are needed to help your hostas survive the winter period – they can cope with frosts down to -40ºF.
-However, the below advice will help you to ensure that your hostas get the best start in life once spring arrives.
+When caring for hostas, it's helpful to know they can cope with frosts down to -40ºF.
+However, the following advice will help you to ensure your hostas get the best start in life once spring arrives.

 1. Ensure good drainage

 Therefore, when winterizing hostas, it is important to ensure the plant has good drainage.
-There are many ways to achieve this including increasing the number of plants in your flower beds, adding a bark chip mulch and incorporating organic matter like homemade compost or well-rotted manure.
+There are many ways to achieve this including increasing the number of plants in your flower beds, adding a bark chip mulch, such as this one from Amazon, and incorporating organic matter like homemade compost or well-rotted manure.

 2. Clear away old leaves